Meet Our Coaches

 I am currently a 5th grade math teacher in Mansfield City Schools.
 In my free time I love reading, hiking, playing volleyball, and spending time with my family and friends.
 I also love to travel and am always looking where to book my next trip!

-Sarah is a fantastic addition to our AVBC coaching family this year.
+Sarah is a fantastic addition to our AVBC coaching family.
 She brings the energy and spunk needed to coach the youngest athletes.
 There was an instant connection when she expressed the importance of being a good teammate.
 I am so excited for our athletes and coaches to learn from her!

 I live in Wooster with my husband Charlie and our two children, Wesley and Katelyn.
 I am a member of the law firm of Critchfield, Critchfield & Johnston where I focus my practice on estate planning, probate and employment law.
 I spend most of my free time with family and can often be found CrossFitting or at the lake skiing or surfing.